ManuelRibeiro89247/SimpleLogin-Register/README.md

 username: filled.

-email:filled, valid email; not already in use.
+email: filled, valid email; not already in use.

-password:filled, more than 8 characters.
+password: filled, more than 8 characters.

-confirmpassword:filled, same as password.
+confirmpassword: filled, same as password.

 ## Register Page